 Un-tar the source archive in a suitable location, with enough free space (~2.8GB).
-This will take about 13 minutes on a Raspberry Pi 3+ and even more on an older model, so go grab of coffe again.
+This will take around 7-13 minutes on a Raspberry Pi 3+, depending on SD card speed, and even more on an older model, so go grab of coffe again.
+If you are on a Pi 4, then we highly recommend using fast USB 3 storage (HDD or SSD) for both sources and building.
 You can of course start installation of the build dependecies while you wait.

 Install required build dependencies

-Qt consist of many modules, depending on your needs you might like to install additional development packages to be able to enable support for these features in Qt.
-Check the table below for optional features and the required development packages that you need to install for them.
-Also make sure that the optional feature you need is found and enabled by the configure script by checking the output of configure run.
+Qt consist of many modules, depending on your needs you might like to install additional development packages to be able to enable support for these features in Qt 5.
+Check the table below for any optional features you might need and the required development packages that you need to install to support them.
+Also make sure that the optional feature you need is found and enabled by the configure script by checking the output of configure run (see config.summary).